Illustration by Christine Fuller

 Details of the incident were given to Police Constable Everett of Rockland.
 Mary Ann Catling was arrested.
 When searched, Mary Ann was found to have £2 12s 6d.
 She was committed for trial.

 Hearing at the Norfolk Quarter Sessions

-The case was heard at the Norfolk Quarter Sessions held at the Shirehall, Norwich and reported in the Norfolk News of 10th January, 1874.
+The case was heard at the Norfolk Quarter Sessions held at the Shirehall in Norwich.
+A report appeared in the Norfolk News of 10th January, 1874.

 Mary Ann Catlin, aged 19 years, pleaded guilty to the offence.

-The newspaper reported that Mary Ann’s youth, coupled with the fact that she was pregnant, gained her some sympathy.
-Mary Ann had told the court that she had been married three years.
-The matron of the Bridewell (prison) at Wymondham informed the court that Mary Ann had been in her custody for a fortnight two years ago.
-The Court was also told by the Police Officer in Ellingham that the prisoner’s husband “was a very respectable man.”
+Mary Ann told the court that she had been married for three years.
+The matron of the Bridewell (prison) at Wymondham said that Catling had been in her custody for a fortnight two years ago.
+The Police Officer in Ellingham told the court that the prisoner’s husband “was a very respectable man.”

 Who were Henry and Mary Ann Catling?